Stocks See Support As Year-End Bullish Sentiment Continues

-Stocks are seeing support from year-end optimism and today’s -1.8 bp decline in the 10-year T-note yield.
+The S&P 500 index today edged to a new record high.
+Stocks are seeing support from year-end optimism and today’s -1.0 bp decline in the 10-year T-note yield.
 Stocks also have support from confidence about the US economic outlook after Tuesday’s news that US Q3 real GDP rose by +4.3% (q/q annualized), much stronger than market expectations of +3.3%.

 The US on Thursday launched strikes on ISIS targets in Nigeria in a security and intelligence collaboration with the Nigerian government to combat rising terrorist attacks in the country.
 Nigeria is an OPEC member.
 Mr. Trump previously warned that the US would strike ISIS in Nigeria if the group did not stop killing Christians.

-The US Coast Guard forced the sanctioned oil tanker, Bella 1, to turn away from Venezuela and move out into the Atlantic Ocean, according to a Bloomberg report.
+The US Coast Guard forced the sanctioned oil tanker Bella 1 to turn away from Venezuela and head out into the Atlantic Ocean, according to a Bloomberg report.
 US forces have been shadowing the vessel for several days as part of President Trump’s blockade on sanctioned oil tankers connected with Venezuela.
 US forces wanted to board Bella 1 near Barbados on Sunday, but the vessel instead moved back out into the Atlantic Ocean.

 There may be some progress on a Ukraine-Russia peace deal as Ukrainian President Zelensky said he expects to meet with President Trump on Sunday in Florida.
-Mr. Zelensky said recently that Ukraine might be willing to allow a peace deal involving a demilitarized zone in its eastern region in return for security guarantees from the US and Europe.
+Mr. Zelensky recently said Ukraine might be willing to accept a peace deal involving a demilitarized zone in its eastern region in return for security guarantees from the US and Europe.

 Seasonal factors are bullish for stocks.
 According to data from Citadel Securities, since 1928, the S&P 500 has risen 75% of the time in the last two weeks of December, climbing 1.3% on average.